Kyle Hayes: Minor and under-21

 Hayes first played for Limerick when he was added to the minor panel shortly before the start of the 2015 Munster Minor Championship.
 He made his first appearance for the team on 8 April 2015 when he lined out at midfield in a ten-point defeat by Cork in the Munster quarter-final.
 Switched to the half-forward line as Limerick regrouped during the rest of the provincial campaign, Hayes was at right wing-forward when Limerick were beaten by three points by Tipperary in the Munster final.
 Eligible for the minor grade again the following year, he was selected at centre-forward when Limerick suffered a second successive defeat by Tipperary in the 2016 Munster final.
 On 4 September 2016, Hayes scored a point from full-forward when Limerick were beaten by 1-21 to 0-17 by Tipperary in the All-Ireland final.

 After the end of his minor career, Hayes was immediately added to the Limerick under-21 panel for the 2017 Munster Under-21 Championship.
 After making his first appearance for the team in an 11-point quarter-final defeat of Tipperary, he ended the championship with a winners' medal after Limerick's 0-16 to 1-11 defeat of Cork in the final.
 On 9 September 2017, Hayes lined out at centre-back in Limerick's 0-17 to 0-11 defeat of Kilkenny in the All-Ireland final.
-He ended the season by being named in the centre-forward position on the Team of the Year.
+He ended the season by being named in the centre-back position on the Team of the Year.
 Hayes was again eligible for the under-21 team in 2018 and was also appointed team captain.
 He made his last under-21 appearance on 21 June 2018 in a Munster semi-final defeat by Tipperary.